 WHY I DO WHAT I DO and some QUOTES

 My father suffered with addiction, mainly alcoholism.
 I have spent most of my life trying to help him and heal his need to self medicate.
-I made good innings at points but his addiction was very entrenched and he sadly died of it three years ago.
+I made good innings at points but his addiction was very entrenched and he very sadly died of related causes at the end of 2015.
 Yoga and massage bring people back into their body and work on trauma and emotional freedom, which, if my father managed to practice consistently, I'm pretty sure he would still be alive today.
 I will continue to try to heal people with these therapies.
 I always endeavour to honour the influence my father has had on me: encouraging travel; being positive, fun and experimental; a spiritual interest; having a loving heart, compassion and an open, non-judgemental character.

 Another big influence on my interest and passion for holistic health and therapies and the person who got me into it all in the first place is my mother who has led a very healthy, balanced and natural lifestyle for as long as I can remember.
 She has been practising Yoga every day for years and years, eating a vegetarian diet, practising non-consumerism with a passion for the environment and sustainable living.
 I have definitely been made positively aware of an alternative way of life.
 I don't know when I would have got into holistic health if I didn't live it and see it so much growing up.

 “I feel an indescribable ecstasy and delirium in melting, as it were, into the system of being, in identifying myself with the whole of nature..”